hanna1909/data-challenges-updated/07-ML-Ops/02-Cloud-training/06-Train-in-the-cloud/README.md

 ## Create your first Virtual Machine

-The `taxifare_model` package is ready to train on a machine in the cloud.
+The `taxifare` package is ready to train on a machine in the cloud.
 Let's create our first *Virtual Machine* instance!

 **❓ How do you create a virtual machine ?**